capillariesio/capillaries/test/deploy/README.md

       echo $cassNodeNickname joined the cluster
       break
     elif [[ "$nodetoolOutput" == *"Normal/Leaving/Joining/Moving"* ]]; then
-      echo $cassNodeNickname is about to start joining the cluster, nodetool functioning else
+      echo $cassNodeNickname is about to start joining the cluster, nodetool functioning, but no UN/UJ... else
       echo $nodetoolOutput
     fi